Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 NZ nationals: New Zealand citizens must have a passport that is valid for three months beyond the period of intended stay in Latvia.
 No visa is required, for a stay of up to 90 days within a 180 day period.

 The borderless region known as the Schengen Area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 All these countries issue a standard Schengen visa that has a multiple entry option, and which allows the holder to travel freely within the borders of all the aforementioned countries.
 Additionally, foreign passengers to Latvia must hold valid health insurance, that includes provision for repatriation costs.
-NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
+It is highly recommended that traveller's passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-No health certificates or vaccinations are required to enter Latvia, but visitors are advised to have an inoculation against tick-borne encephalitis if planning to hike in the country and forests, or stay in rural areas, especially during the summer months of March to October.
-Rabies is endemic, and outbreaks of meningitis occur.
+No health certificates or vaccinations are required to enter Latvia, but visitors are advised to have an inoculation against tick-borne encephalitis if they're planning to hike in the country and forests, or stay in rural areas, especially during the summer months of March to October.
+Rabies is endemic, and everyone 12 years of age and older should get fully vaccinated for COVID-19 before visiting.
 Medicines are usually available, but it is best to bring a supply of personal medication.
 Health insurance is necessary.
 After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
 The GHIC allows UK citizens access to state healthcare during visits to the EU.
 The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.